Vindmn1234/Causal-Inference/README.md

 ### Data Preparation
 1. Load the IHDP dataset.
-2. Introduce selection bias by removing a subset of treated individuals.
-3. Split the dataset into training and test sets.
+2. Split the dataset into training and test sets.
-4. Define covariates, treatment, and outcome variables.
+3. Define covariates, treatment, and outcome variables.

 ### PSM Implementation
 1. Estimate propensity scores using logistic regression.